JnCM/currcon-api/README.md

 # Currency Converter API

 This project contains a Python project for convert currencies.
-This version uses Django and Django REST Framework for API architecture and BeautifulSoup to scrap the Google Finance website in search of currencies quotes.
+This version uses Django and Django REST Framework for API architecture and BeautifulSoup to scraping the Google Finance website in search of currencies quotes.

 ---